naburov/MAS-project-ay2122/README.md

 ## Learning to walk around [MAS Course Project ay2122]

-This is the repo containing code for training, deploying and validating.
+This is the repo that contains code for training, deploying, and validating.
-The project aims to solve the [task of walking around](http://osim-rl.kidzinski.com/docs/nips2019/) as a multiagent system task.
+The project aims to solve the [task of walking around](http://osim-rl.kidzinski.com/docs/nips2019/) as a multi-agent system task.
 As a baseline approach DreamerV1 was chosen.

 <table>